 It is also a perfect hotel for those who want to drive in the park by themselves since the park entrance is adjacent to the hotel.

 During your roadtrip from Johannesburg to the Kruger National Park, you can also stop at the Balule Nature Reserve.

-We did a 3h safari in the afternoon also at $45 per person with IsiLimela Game Lodge (the cheapest I have seen) in the Balule Nature Reserve.
+We did a 3-hour safari in the afternoon also for $45 per person with IsiLimela Game Lodge (the cheapest I’ve seen) in the Balule Nature Reserve.
 Our Airbnb (in the same reserve) host organized it for us (you can get a $45 credit on your first Airbnb here).

 Cape Town: western safaris